-Our primary role in The Kawkawlin River Watershed and Education Outreach Project is to map every septic system with a corresponding permit in Bay County, MI.
+Our primary role in The Kawkawlin River Watershed and Education Outreach Project is to map every septic system with a corresponding permit in the watershed.
 Mapping septic systems and collecting information about them is data development, so like any other data development work, our initial process is to evaluate existing information (permits and site plans) and understand how this information is currently used.

 We will also need to identify, and to whatever extent possible, forecast potential future uses the data will serve, but we will cover that in the next post.
 Understanding existing septic system information and how it is used is important because it helps define what data needs to be developed, but also how to develop it in a manner that serves existing workflows.